vortexman5/vortex/docs_summary/knowledge_ingestion_guide.md

   - For HTML: `pip install beautifulsoup4`
 - Check file encoding and convert if necessary: `iconv -f ISO-8859-1 -t UTF-8 input.txt > output.txt`
 - For large files, try increasing chunk size or processing in parts
+- For remote processing, check disk space and memory availability

 #### 4. Knowledge Not Being Retrieved